Post Hill Press goes on with book by officer in Taylor raid

 The 48-year-old Mattingly was shot in the leg by Taylor’s boyfriend, Kenneth Walker, who said he fired a single shot after fearing an intruder was breaking into the apartment.
 Mattingly was recently reprimanded by Louisville’s police chief for a September email critical of department leadership and protesters.
 He remains in the department.
 Two other officers who fired their guns during the raid have been dismissed.

+The response to Mattingly’s book deal highlighted a little known part of the publishing industry — distribution deals.
+In a companywide memo shared by the publisher Friday with The Associated Press, Simon & Schuster CEO Jonathan Karp called them an “important part of our overall business portfolio” and cited “the unsustainable precedent of rendering our judgment on the thousands of titles from independent publishers whose books we distribute to our accounts, but whose acquisitions we do not control.”

+“You have our commitment to always be open to the exchange of opinions and points of view with our employees and authors,” Karp wrote.
+“At times, that commitment will be in conflict with the editorial choices of our distribution partners, which we must also respect.
+As a publisher, we seek a broad range of views for our lists.
+As a distributor, we have a limited and more detached role.”

-Simon & Schuster, which has no editorial control over what its distributor clients release, has faced outrage over titles the company itself planned to publish.
+In recent years, Simon & Schuster has faced outrage over titles the company itself planned to publish.
 It dropped a memoir by far-right commentator Milo Yiannopoulos, a prominent supporter of the Jan.
 6 march in Washington that led to the overrunning of the U.S. Capitol by Donald Trump supporters seeking to halt the certification of Joe Biden’s presidential win.

 Hawley’s “The Tyranny of Big Tech” was acquired by Regnery Publishing, a conservative publisher distributed by Simon & Schuster.